Sindisil/lned/line_reader/dev_docs/repaint.md

 }

 ##  B.  Update and Rendering
+    The buffer is maintained such that lines exist for every line a cursor could occupy, which implies that, if the last buffer line with text is full, an empty buffer line should be appended.

     1. In event handlers, make associated upates to buffer model.
         a.
 Resize
             i.
 Update display columns & lines